The Muse and an Angel Named Trixie

 ----------------------------------------

 Sometimes the rewriting would follow me into the audio booth where I went to voice the narration for a program.
 It's that pressure of a deadline.
 You're seconds away from voicing a script, and something pops into your head, and you know it's better than what you had walking into the audio booth.
-You absolutely have to rewrite the paragraph.
+You absolutely must rewrite the paragraph.

 I’m intrigued by the writers who find the process a grind.
 The solution is simple: only write about things you truly enjoy.
 When I was writing scripts for “Outdoor Idaho,” I found great comfort in getting up at four in the morning, fixing myself a cup of tea, putting my feet on the coffee table in front of the couch and opening my laptop.